 Dr. Woodworth grew up in St. Louis, Missouri, graduating from Chaminade College Preparatory.
 He went to Vanderbilt University in Nashville, Tennessee, where he was a member of the Army Reserve Officer Training Corps (Army ROTC).

 Dr. Woodworth was then transferred to the Army Medical Corps and deployed to Seoul, South Korea.
-He served in the 127th Forward Surgical Team.
-He later worked as a surgeon at the 121st General Hospital on Yongsan Army Base in Seoul, South Korea.
+He was assigned to the 127th Forward Surgical Team and worked as a surgeon at the 121st General Hospital on Yongsan Army Base in Seoul, South Korea.

 After being honorably discharged with the rank of Major from the Army, Dr. Woodworth returned to the US and joined Mercy Medical Clinics, a multispecialty group in Northwest Arkansas.
 Dr. Woodworth served as a general surgeon in this booming town anchored by the world headquarters of Walmart Inc., Tyson Foods Inc., and J.B.
 Hunt Transport Services Inc.